Forthcoming Articles

 Digital Speech and Future Persecution

-Liane M. Jarvis Cooper, Former General Counsel for the Executive Office of Immigration Review
+Liane M. Jarvis Cooper, Former Chief Regulatory Counsel/Associate General Counsel in the Executive Office for Immigration Review

 Digital dissidents are afraid.
 Yet, U.S. federal circuit courts have repeatedly upheld federal agency decisions denying asylum to such individuals.
 Why?
 This article uncovers and examines courts’ evidentiary and policy reasons for upholding these denials.
 The article then proposes a more comprehensive approach to determining when digital dissidents’ speech requires asylum protection.